Skip to content

 • ProjectedCoordinates represent a coordinate of the map with its projection

-• DifferentialScreenOffset is the same as ScreenOffset but is differential
+• DifferentialScreenOffset is the same as ScreenOffset but represents a delta

 Move